Alternative education: History

-In modern times, at least in some localities, the legal right to provide educational alternatives has become established alongside a duty to provide education for school age children.
+In modern times, at least in some places, the legal right to provide educational alternatives has become established alongside a duty to provide education for school-age children.

 Localities

 Canada

 Education in Canada falls under the jurisdiction of the provincial government.
 Alternative education is provided in some public schools, such as Mountainview Montessori School and Trille des Bois Waldorf school in Ottawa, as well as in independent schools, such as Toronto Montessori Schools and Vancouver Waldorf School.

 Origins

 Alternative education in Canada stems from two philosophical educational points of view, Progressive and Libertarian.
 According to Levin, 2006 the term "alternative" was adopted partly to distinguish these schools from the independent, parent-student-teacher-run "free" schools that preceded them (and from which some of the schools actually evolved) and to emphasize the boards' commitment to options within the public school system.
-Progressive educational tradition places emphasis on both the need to incorporate curriculum and teaching to match the stages of child development and the gradual integration of the child into adult society through planned experiential learning.
-The sources of stimulus would be from the philosopher John Dewey in the United States, from post WW1 New Schools in Great Britain and the Steiner/Waldorf schools in Europe.
+The progressive educational tradition places emphasis on both the need to incorporate curriculum and teaching to match the stages of child development and the gradual integration of the child into adult society through planned experiential learning.
+The sources of stimulus include the philosopher John Dewey in the United States, post-WW1 New Schools in Great Britain, and the Steiner/Waldorf schools in Europe.
 The Libertarian tradition focuses on the rights of the parents and children to make their own educational and life choices.
-As noted by Levin "It is rooted in the belief to uphold the individual freedom and the innate goodness of the child against institutional and social conformity and the corrupting influences of modern society."
+As Levin notes, "It is rooted in the belief to uphold the individual freedom and the innate goodness of the child against institutional and social conformity and the corrupting influences of modern society."